What Does Strategic Misalignment Look Like (& How Can Product Managers Avoid it?)

 Two roles, two tools.

-When it comes to the strategic, big-picture part of your job, you’ll want product roadmap software.
+When it comes to the strategic, big-picture part of your job, you’ll want software roadmap solution.
 That roadmap tool will help you develop, organize, and communicate the high-level strategy for your product, the ‘why’ behind the plan and the strategic objectives you’ve identified.